Maka5000/rsschool-cv/cv.md

 ![Vue](https://img.shields.io/badge/-Vue-090909?style=for-the-badge&logo=Vue.js)
 ![SQL](https://img.shields.io/badge/-SQL-090909?style=for-the-badge&logo=mysql)

 ## **Code example:**

-**Detect Pangram KATA from CODEWARS:** A pangram is a sentence that contains every single letter of the alphabet at least once.
-For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

-Given a string, detect whether or not it is a pangram.
+**Detect Pangram KATA from CODEWARS:** Given a string, detect whether or not it is a pangram.
 Return True if it is, False if not.
 Ignore numbers and punctuation.

 ```JavaScript
 function isPangram(string){